raghur/mermaid-filter/README.md

 ---------------------------

-Mermaid cli allows you to specify additional options in a json configuration file and a css file. `mermaid-filter` will look in the current directory for `.mermaid-config.json` and `.mermaid.css` and if found, pass them in to mermaid cli.
+Mermaid cli allows you to specify additional options in a json configuration file and a css file. `mermaid-filter` will look in the current working directory for `.mermaid-config.json` and `.mermaid.css` and if found, pass them in to mermaid cli.

+Puppeteer Configuration - `mermaid-filter` will look in the current working directory for a `.puppeteer.json` and pass it on to mermaid cli (`-p` option of mmdc)if found